mosheCrespin/oop_ex3/README.md

 ### **About:**
 *this project is used for an implementation of a directed (positive) Weighted Graph in python language.*
-*in addition we compared the run-time complexity of this project, with a similar project written in Java (ex2) and with networkX library. you can see more about that in our wiki.*
+*in addition we compared the run-time complexity of this project, with a similar project written in Java (ex2) and with networkX library. you can see more about that in our  [Wiki](https://github.com/mosheCrespin/oop_ex3/wiki)*.

 ![](https://github.com/mosheCrespin/oop_ex3/blob/master/src/tests/Compare_img/readmeGraph.PNG)